Faculty in Residence

 Who Will Apply?

 Applications for Faculty in Residence appointments are accepted from any current Stanford faculty member who belongs to the Academic Council.
 The home department continues to pay the faculty salary during the overseas appointment.
 Non-tenure track Stanford faculty can be considered occasionally, as can emeriti.
 Please inquire about your specific circumstances before applying.
+Special consideration is given to faculty who have not taught for BOSP in the recent past.

 Where and When Can You Go (Academic Year 2023-24)?